Willy Rosen "Der Text und die Musik ist von mir!"

 Over 40 Revues, were performed from 1942 to 1944 when the day came that Willy and wife Olga Maria were transported to Terezin (Theresienstadt) on the 4th September 1944*** as numbers 576 and 577 on Transport xxiv/7, with Max Ehrlich and many others, including Johnny and Jones.
 The Commandant Gemmeker, came to see the train off, as he usually did, waving them "adieu", maintaining he never knew what lay ahead for them.
 Gemmeker had given Rosen a note for the Kommandant at Terezin, promising better rooms for the troop.
 10 days later the transports ended, even though the camp was not liberated until 12th April 1945.

 The train meandered through Nazi occupied Europe, passing through Magdeburg, arriving at Theresienstadt on the 6th September.
-After a brief "stop over" at Terezin, Willy and Olga were separated and he went on to Auschwitz Birkenau in Nazi occupied Poland on Transport El on 29th September 1944, with Max Ehrlich, Leo Kok and Johnny and Jones.
+After a brief "stop over" at Theresienstadt, Willy and Olga were separated and he went on to Auschwitz Birkenau in Nazi occupied Poland on Transport El on 29th September 1944, with Max Ehrlich, Leo Kok and Johnny and Jones.
 They arrived at Ramp 3, inside Auschwitz Birkenau, in plain view of all the other prisoners.
 He was gassed with Zyklon B, on 30th September 1944, immediately after arrival with Max Ehrlich.
 Yad Vashem records that the train reached its destination on the 30th September.
 Others quote October 1st as the murder date.
 Olga followed him to Auschwitz on Transport En as number 87 on October 4th 1944.
 She is recorded in the Biographisches Lexikon der Theaterkünstler, as dying on 15th October 1944 although Yad Vashem have her dying in Auschwitz on 15th March 1945.
 The camp had been liberated in January, so may mean she died on a "Death March".

 Rosen, a missing star, amongst a galaxy, because he was Jewish.
 His music was banned outright or played as folk songs with source unknown or even attributed to others.
 Yet Willy Rosen had songs published by friends, under their names to belie Goebell's' claim that "German Kultur" was Aryan.